devyn-miller/ec1cpsc542may3/README.md

    ![Alt text](figures/model_structures/model.png?raw=true)
 2. All of the plots and figures (EDA, grad-CAM, etc) for this project can be found in the Jupyter notebook entitled `main.ipynb`.
 The report only contains the metrics table and graphs to show model performance.
 3. As described in my writeup, I modularized things from an initial Jupyter notebook that contained everything.
 The png images saved in the `/figures` folder are from that inital ipynb, while those in `main.ipynb` were generated when running the modularized project.
+4. I forgot to include part of the EDA in my pipeline, but it is rather simple and can be found in the Jupyter notebook entitled `eda.ipynb`